This post was most recently updated on April 12th, 2019

 Barcelona is a very old city in which you can feel the weight of history.
 It is haunted by history.
-You cannot walk around it without perceiving it.
-Barcelona in 3 days.
+You cannot walk around it without perceiving it. -Carlos Ruiz Zafan

 My biggest takeaway from the 2-day hop-on, hop-off tour of Barcelona was that a city is built by architects and artisans, not by Kings and Queens.

-After I returned home, I went ahead and searched – “architect of Taj Mahal”.
+After I returned home, I went ahead and searched – “architect of Taj Mahal”, a question that we never cared about before.
 Do you get an idea of the impression I am talking about?

 The earliest traces of human settlements was found in Barcelona in the Neolithic age!
 The city came into being during the great Roman period in the 1st century B.C.
-We picked up these titbits on our tour of the archeological museum in Madrid.
 Yes, the history of Barcelona haunted us, even after we left.
-Well, that was also because we really couldn’t explore Barcelona as much as we had wanted to, but this itinerary below will give you the idea of how to see the best of Barcelona in 3 days against all odds.
+Well, that was also because we really couldn’t explore Barcelona as much as we had wanted to, although our Barcelona 3-day itinerary was quite perfectly planned according to us.

 If you are planning your trip to Europe for the first time, you must read the post on how to plan a trip to Europe on budget.
 Don’t worry, the link opens in a new window.